skeletin/mastermind-client/README.md

 # Mastermind Client

 A modern React TypeScript frontend for the Mastermind game challenge.
-This client provides an intuitive web interface for playing the classic Mastermind game where players attempt to guess a 4-digit code within 10 attempts.
+This client provides an intuitive web interface for playing the classic Mastermind game where players attempt to guess a 4-digit code within 10 attempts!

 ## 🎯 Challenge Overview